 IF ASKED WHO IS CALLING: This is [INTERVIEWER NAME] calling from [ORGANIZATION].
 I’d like to speak with someone who is knowledgeable about [SAMPLE MEMBER NAME]’s health and health care experiences for a study [ORGANIZATION] is conducting about health care.

-PROXY_INTRO [Hello, this is {INTERVIEWER NAME} calling on behalf of {HOME HEALTH AGENCY}].
-The agency is participating in a national survey to measure the quality of care people receive from home health care agencies.
-The results will help other people who need to choose a home health care agency.
+PROXY_INTRO [Hello, this is {INTERVIEWER FIRST & LAST NAME} calling from {HOME HEALTH AGENCY}].
+[HOME HEALTH AGENCY] wants to learn about [SAMPLE MEMBER NAME]’s recent experiences with home health care.

+Your feedback will help improve the quality of care [HOME HEALTH AGENCY] provides and help Medicare improve the overall quality of home health care.

+Your participation is voluntary and completely confidential.
+We would really appreciate your feedback and my questions will take about 9 minutes.

-[SAMPLE MEMBER NAME]’s participation in this survey is voluntary.
-The interview will take about 12 minutes to complete, and This call may be monitored or recorded for quality improvement purposes.
+This call may be monitored or recorded for quality improvement purposes.

 NOTE: THE LENGTH OF THE INTERVIEW WILL DEPEND ON WHETHER THE HHA ADDS SUPPLEMENTAL QUESTIONS TO ITS HOME HEALTH CARE CAHPS SURVEY.